slick-dev/node-coffee-cache/README.md

 Caches the contents of required CoffeeScript files so that they are not recompiled to help improve startup time.

+## Changes in this fork

+This fork uses the new and latest CoffeeScript package from npm - `https://www.npmjs.com/package/coffeescript`.

 ## What it does

 In a Node.js application written in CoffeeScript, every time you start the